The Queen's Beasts (coin): I. Lion of England

 II.
-The Griffin of Edward III
+Griffin of Edward III

 The Griffin of Edward III is the second in the series of Queen's Beasts bullion coins, released in 2017.

 III.
 Red Dragon of Wales

 The Red Dragon of Wales is the third in the series of Queen's Beasts bullion coins, released in 2017.

 IV.
 Black Bull of Clarence

 The Black Bull of Clarence is the fourth in the series of Queen's Beasts bullion coins, released 2018.

 Obverse

 Beginning with this fourth release, the obverse background of the bullion versions was changed from a stucco-like finish to an arcing pattern of many small diamonds.

 V. Unicorn of Scotland

-The Unicorn of Scotland is the second in the series of Queen's Beasts bullion coins, released in 2018.
+The Unicorn of Scotland is the fifth in the series of Queen's Beasts bullion coins, released in 2018.

 VI.
 Yale of Beaufort

 The Yale of Beaufort is the sixth in the series of Queen's Beasts bullion coins, released in 2019.

 VII.
 Falcon of the Plantagenets

 The Falcon of the Plantagenets is the seventh in the series of Queen's Beasts bullion coins, released in 2019.